Anveio/mturk-engine/DEVELOPERS.md

 * **TypeScript** is JavaScript with type annotations for functions, objects, and variables.
 It allows you to confidently make changes to one part of the application without worrying that your change is silently breaking another part of the application.
 * **React** is used to declare UI components and to efficiently update the DOM.
 * **Redux** allows us to store the application's state (e.g. a user's search options) in a single global variable and assign slices of the application's state to components.
 Those components will then only update when the underlying data changes.
-* **Immutable**.js and immutable data structures pair well with redux because redux decides whether our application will update by comparing the current application state, to the application state after an action is dispatched.
+* **Immutable**.js and immutable data structures pair well with redux because redux decides whether our application will update by comparing the current application state to the application state after an action is dispatched.
 When supporting a state consisting of thousands of entries, computing whether two states are equal is an expensive process.
 So if the largest sets of data (blocklists, hitDatabase) are immutable, we can cheapen that calculation greatly.
 * **Redux-saga** is used to cleanly handle asynchronous and side-effect causing behavior.
 All network requests, for example are handled by redux-saga, as well as anything timing based, e.g. search delay and watchers.
 * **Reselect** allows us to efficiently manipulate data before it reaches our components.
 For example, every time our search returns results, we need to filter out HITs that don't have a high enough T.O., then we need to sort them according to the user's preference, and then we need to group the unread HITs before the read HITs.
 Reselect allows us to make that computation once, not recompute when the data doesn't change, and share the result across all the components that would need it.